grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

         enablePodSecurityPolicy: {
           type: 'boolean',
           description: '(DEPRECATING) Whether to enable Kubernetes pod security policy (preview).
 This feature is set for removal on October 15th, 2020.
 Learn more at aka.ms/aks/azpodpolicy.'
         },
+        enableNamespaceResources: {
+          type: 'boolean',
+          title: 'Enable namespace as Azure resource.',
+          description: 'The default value is false.
+It can be enabled/disabled on creation and updation of the managed cluster.
+See [https://aka.ms/NamespaceARMResource](https://aka.ms/NamespaceARMResource) for more details on Namespace as a ARM Resource.'
+        },
         networkProfile: {
           description: 'The network configuration profile.',